 We get this question often, and there are good reasons to be skeptical of companies offering services in the cryptocurrencies and digital asset space.
-To alleviate such concerns regarding the security of our platform, we've put together the following list of measures in place to protect our users' accounts and APIs from unauthorized access:
+To alleviate such concerns regarding the security of this platform, we've put together the following list of measures in place to protect our users' accounts from unauthorized access:

 - Quadency offers two factor authentication on all user accounts.

 - Strong passwords are required for every user account.

 - All sensitive user information is encrypted both in transit and at rest.
 Quadency uses AWS, AWS has a proven track record for physical security and internal controls.
 More information can be found here.

 - User passwords are stored encrypted using Bcrypt as per industry standards.

 - Exchange API keys are stored encrypted using Bcrypt as per industry standards and only decrypted when syncing account information or when the user performs actions against their linked accounts.

 - Quadency uses world-class standards to shield your data from unauthorized intrusion.
 It is always protected with multiple layers of encryption (256-bit encryption over the network).
 All website data is transmitted over encrypted Transport Layer Security (“TLS”) connections (i.e., HTTPS).

 - Quadency leverages the content-security policy (“CSP”) and HTTP Strict Transport Security (“HSTS”) features in modern browsers.